skeweddata/skeweddata.github.io/_pages/index.md

 narrow: true
 title: Hi There!
 ---
-Welcome to my blog!
+Welcome to _Skewed_, a blog about data, statistics, and not taking things at face value.
 All opinions in it are my own[^opinions].
 <br />